rollkit/rollkit/docs/lazy-adr/adr-001-node-interface.md

 easier.

 ## Development
-For development, there are `master-optimint` branches in both `lazyledger-core` and `cosmos-sdk`.
-Versions with `-optimint` suffix will be released from those branches for easier dependency management during development.
-Ideally, we should be able to push some changes upstream so we don't need to maintain forks.
+For development, there is `master-optimint` branch in `cosmos-sdk` repository.
+Versions with `-optimint` suffix will be released from this branch for easier dependency management during development.